swipswaps/objectiv-analytics/bach/docs/source/index.rst

 Introduction
 ============

-Objectiv's modeling toolkit enables you to build advanced data models fast and run in-depth analyses with very little grunt work.
+Objectiv's modeling toolkit enables you to quickly build advanced data models and run in-depth analyses with very little grunt work.
 This is the combined result of three components:

 1. The open analytics taxonomy.